 - Encourage compassion and understanding and develop leadership

-- Invite staff, parents, and community to active participation in the spiritual life of our school
+- Invite staff, parents, and community to active participation in the shared values of our school

-- Lower School students take part in planning and leading liturgies, based on monthly gospel themes and service-learning opportunities.
+- Lower School students take part in planning and leading values assemblies based on monthly themes and service-learning opportunities.